DougTrefun/middle_earth_tracker/README.md

 - **Light RPG Gameplay Elements**: Adding optional light RPG-style gameplay elements.
 - **More Accurate Fellowship Path**: Mapping a more accurate path followed by the Fellowship.
 - **Total Distance**: Tracking the total distance, which is approximately 1800 miles.
+- **Why this map**: The map is currently just a JPEG, and I know that  is not ideal.
+But it works and is fine for now.
+Ideally the map would be an SVG or something but I couldn't get it to work.
+Nor do I want to use something like an actual map with an overlay.

 ## Current Bugs

 - **Resetting Progress**: Resetting progress can sometimes behave unexpectedly.
 - **Location Colors**: Location colors may not always update correctly.
+- **Saving and Loading**: There is still a lot of work to do here as the database portion of this is very rudimentary.
+But it accurately saves and loads progress and can handle multiple users.
+- **Input Validation**: I haven't spent much time trying to catch input errors or provide much in the way of input validation.
+It would be very easy for someone to break this.
+- **MORE**: there are LOTS more bugs and things that don't work.
+In fact, the two above this are almost perfectly functional compared to some things.
+I will update those soon.

 ## Adjustments and Customization